 If you don’t know what the histogram is or how to interpret it, I strongly recommend reading our article How Understanding the Histogram Will Improve Your Photography.

-When I started with photography, I didn’t have a camera with Live View so, naturally, I relied on the viewfinder.
-This became a habit and when I later got a camera with Live View, it took a long time for me to start using it (it should be mentioned that I didn’t use a tripod as much back then as I do now either).
+At that time I didn’t have a camera with Live View so, naturally, I relied on the viewfinder.
+This became a habit and when I years later purchased a camera with Live View, it took a long time for me to start using it.

 It’s extremely convenient to have a live representation of the image on the camera’s display.
 This allows me to see the changes I make to the composition live and without having to stand in an awkward position while adjusting the tripod and looking through the viewfinder.

-Another compositional benefit of using Live View is the two tools Grid View and Spirit Level/Level View.
+Another compositional benefit of using Live View is Grid View and the Spirit Level/Level View.
 Unlike the Grid View, Level View isn’t available on all camera models.